 If agegroup exists, entries should be formatted as two integers separated by a dash

+Column named stage

+Exists

 Sampling method

 {?
 The sampling method determines how the simulated populations are sampled from the input data.
 Choose Simple bootstrap if you wish to preserve the covariate distribution present in the input data.
 The data can alternatively be resampled to represent a population with a different distribution of specified covariate strata; choose Weighted bootstrap and specify the desired proportion of individuals in of each stratum in the table below.
 The sum of the proportions must equal 1.